 The Sheriff’s Office operates a new state-of-the-art 911 Dispatch Center covering Bottineau and Renville Counties.
-The dispatch center is staffed 24/7 serving as the primary link between the public and Law Enforcement, Fire, and EMS, with Next-Generation 9-1-1 services including Text-to-911.
-All 12 dispatchers are certified Emergency Medical Dispatchers to give life saving instructions during an emergency, as well as certified Correctional Officers.
+The Bottineau/Renville 911 Dispatch Center is staffed 24/7 with at least two Dispatchers at a time.
+Serving as the primary link between the public and Law Enforcement, Fire, and EMS, with Next-Generation 9-1-1 services including Text-to-911.
+All dispatchers are certified Emergency Medical Dispatchers with several other incident specific trainings to give life saving instructions during an emergency.
+All Dispatchers are also cross-trained certified Correctional Officers.

 Sheriff Steve Watson